olets/zsh-abbr/README.md

 abbr (--erase | -e) ABBREVIATION
 ```

 Erase an abbreviation.
-Specify **--global** scope to erase a global abbreviation.
-Otherwise, or if the **--universal** scope is used, a universal abbreviation will be erased.
+Specify **--session** scope to erase a session abbreviation.
+Otherwise, or if the **--user** scope is used, a user abbreviation will be erased.

 ```shell
 % abbr --add gcm git commit master